shchodro/serverless-workshop/README.md

 After confirming your account, sign in with your credentials and begin chatting!
 You should see a red button called **Start Chatting** - click that button to toggle your session on.
 You may then begin typing messages followed by the "Enter" key to submit them.

 26\.
 Your messages should begin showing up in the central chat pane window.
 Feel free to share the URL with your teammates, have them signup for accounts and begin chatting as a group!
 If you are building this solution solo, you can create multiple user accounts with different email addresses.
 Then login to both user accounts in different browsers to simulate multiple users.
+Or invite your friend to join you.

 **The baseline chat application is now configured and working!
 There is still important functionality missing and the Lambda Signal Corps needs you to build it out...so get started below!**